 The Families United Network (FUN-NB) is a provincial family network which promotes family connections for mutual support and information sharing.
 FUN-NB members are connected to information and to other families who may share similar experiences.

-FUN-NB members receive monthly e-news, the latest policy updates, information on government programs and other supports, invitations to family events and training, and the opportunity to share with other families and create new friendships.
+FUN-NB members meet to discuss the latest policy updates, information on government programs and other supports, invitations to family events and training, and the opportunity to share with other families and create new friendships.

-For information on attending a FUN group in your area, contact Rachel Mills, Manager of Family Support and Independent Facilitation.
+For information on attending a FUN group in your area, contact Tammy MacTavish, Manager of Early Learning and Family Support.

 Seniors United Network – NB

-For information on attending or starting a SUN group in your area, contact Rachel Mills, Manager of Family Support and Independent Facilitation.
+For information on attending or starting a SUN group in your area, contact Tammy MacTavish, Manager of Early Learning and Family Support.

 Family Leadership and Volunteer Engagement Advisory Committee